Baystate Medical Practices Physician and Advanced Practice Provider Well-Being

 3. Support Personal Resilience: Gain and sustain individual skills, behaviors, and attitudes that contribute to physical, emotional, and professional well-being.

-The Council is committed to the shared responsibility of enhancing and supporting provider well-being including a supportive and efficient work environment.
-This includes the adoption of continuous quality improvement methodology including the administration of baseline and follow-up measures of provider well-being, the application of evidence-based improvement strategies, the use of PDSA methods for developing innovative improvement strategies, and continuous review and monitoring of impact.
+The Council is committed to the shared responsibility of enhancing and supporting physicians and APP’s well-being including a supportive and efficient work environment.
+This includes the adoption of continuous quality improvement methodology including the administration of baseline and follow-up measures of well-being, and the application of evidence-based improvement strategies.

-1. Identifying Baystate provider needs and areas of focus
+1. Identifying Baystate physician and APP's needs and areas of focus

 2. Collaborating with local work units to determine and implement pilot interventions